 - If you want something in and your supervisor doesn’t or vice versa just solve that problem by dumping that data into an appendix.
 Whomever wanted it in gets their way and if some one asks a question about that during the defense you can just say “actually if you flip to appendix B”.
 It makes you seem totally competent and gives the message this might be really important to you and yes I did the all the work but it only made it to the appendix.
 Basically that’s a defense win all around.

-- Be okay with separate files, I had 2 the thesis and the references but more would have been okay too.
+- Be okay with separate files, I had two, the thesis and the references but more would have been okay too.
 Maybe even easier.

 - In the process you might have some differences with your supervisor and later your committee.
 Sure you can dig in your heels it is your thesis after all.
 But you have to ask yourself do your really want it that way or do you just want to be done?
 Most people will never read the thesis but rather the papers that are published from it.
 If you can deal with it just give in most of the time.
 Then the one time or two you can dig in and stick to your guns if it’s important to you.